hellmarbecker/blog/_drafts/processing-flight-radar-ads-b-data-with-decodable-and-imply.markdown

     | kafkacat -P -t ${TOPIC_NAME} -b ${CC_BOOTSTRAP} -K "|" ${CC_SECURE}
 ```

+Don't forget to make the file executable with `chmod 755 send_kafka.sh`.
 Let's install this script as a service with `systemd`, so that it can be started automatically on boot.

 Create a file `dump1090-kafka.service` with this content (you may need to adapt the file path):